-4.6.X Stepwise procedure for calculating the final test results of OVC-FCHVs
+4.6.3.
+Stepwise procedure for calculating the final test results of OVC-FCHVs

 This annex describe the stepwise calculation of the final charge-depleting as well as the final charge-sustaining and charge-depleting weighted test results.

-4.6.1.XX Stepwise procedure for calculating the final test results of the charge-depleting Type 1 test for OVC-FCHVs
+4.6.3.1.
+Stepwise procedure for calculating the final test results of the charge-depleting Type 1 test for OVC-FCHVs